cbail/textnets/README.md

 The sotu data includes texts from The State of the Union Address, which is a speech given by the president of the United States each year to describe past accomplishments and future challenges facing the nation.
 It is a popular dataset in the field of Natural Language Processing because it provides a diverse range of language by different individuals over time.
 For our purposes, the data are ideal because they contain text for every State of the Union address, and meta data describing the name of the president who delivered the address, the date of delivery, and the president's party affiliation.

-The following code binds the text and meta data objects together to make a single dataframe.
-On the second line of code, we coerce `sotu$sotu_text` into a character vector, as textnets cannot accept factor variables.
+The following code binds the text and meta data objects together to make a single dataframe, as required for textnets analysis.
+On the second line of code, we make sure that the texts column of this variable `sotu$sotu_text` is a character vector.

 ```r
 sotu <- data.frame(cbind(sotu_text, sotu_meta), stringsAsFactors=FALSE)